Which used oil products can be recycled in Manitoba?

 Used oil is converted into new diesel fuel.
 It can also be used for energy recovery.

-Oil filters are shredded, heated to a molten state and the metals re-used as material for other metal products such as rebar, nails and wire.
+Manitoba’s used oil filters are sent to a processor to be shredded, heated to a molten state and the metals re-used as material for other metal products such as rebar, nails or wire.

 Used oil, antifreeze and DEF containers are now recycled into energy using an innovative clean technology called Rapid Organic Conversion.
 This energy is used for heating water, buildings and generating electricity.